sharukuffair/sharukuffair/README.md

 <br>

 <div align="center">
   I'm sharuk uffair a Front-end web developer based in Tamil Nadu, India.
-I have passion for web design and development ,<a target="_blank" href="https://sharukuffair.netlify.app/">Know more about me and my work</a>, I spend most of time coding and thinking about serving people with technologies.
+I have passion for web design and development ,<a target="_blank" href="https://sharukuffair.netlify.app/"> Know more about me & my work:arrow_upper_right:</a>, I spend most of time coding and thinking about serving people with technologies.
 </div>

 <br>